ICRC President Peter Maurer addresses meeting on humanitarian situation in Afghanistan

 Respect for diversity is conducive to humanitarian impact, it must not be a condition for humanitarian action.

 Colleagues, the ICRC continues to work in Afghanistan, as we have for 30 years.
 We will stay the course and scale our work.

 With the Afghan Red Crescent, we will significantly increase the number of health structures we support, we will work to ensure the dignity of detained populations, to connect separated families across borders, including the immediate need to reunite children with their families.

-The ICRC anticipates needing 150 million CHF through the year 2022, recognising that our ability to deliver also depends on systems and structures continuing to function in-country and on continuing international support.
+The ICRC anticipates needing 150 million Swiss Francs through the year 2022, recognising that our ability to deliver also depends on systems and structures continuing to function in-country and on continuing international support.